EIzquierdo/SIx_GEE_Toolbox/README.md

-# Extended Spring Indices: Toolbox using Google Earth Engine.
+# Extended Spring Indices using Google Earth Engine.

 This toolbox contains the scripts needed to calculate the spring onset (Leaf and Bloom indices) using Google Earth Engine python API.